American Football (band)

-American Football (sometimes stylised in all lowercase as american football or americ anfootball) is an American rock band from Urbana, Illinois, originally active from 1997 until 2000, and again beginning with 2014 and onwards.
-The band was formed by guitarist/bassist and singer Mike Kinsella (formerly of Cap'n Jazz and Joan of Arc and currently of Owen), guitarist Steve Holmes (also a member of the Geese) and drummer and trumpet player Steve Lamos (formerly of the One Up Downstairs, one-time member of the Firebird Band and Edward Burch & the Staunch Characters, and currently of the Geese and DMS), who left the band in 2021, but later rejoined in 2023.
+American Football (stylized as americ anfootball) is an American Midwest emo band from Urbana, Illinois, originally active from 1997 to 2000.
+They reformed in 2014.

+The band was formed by guitarist, bassist and singer Mike Kinsella (formerly of Cap'n Jazz and Joan of Arc; currently of Owen), guitarist Steve Holmes (also a member of the Geese), and drummer and trumpet player Steve Lamos (formerly of the One Up Downstairs, one-time member of the Firebird Band and Edward Burch & the Staunch Characters, and currently of the Geese and DMS).
+Lamos left the band in 2021 but rejoined in 2023.

 Despite the group's short initial lifespan, their self-titled debut album became one of the most acclaimed emo and math rock records of its era.
-American Football reunited in 2014, with Kinsella's cousin Nate Kinsella joining the band, and has since released two more albums, both bearing the same name as their debut: American Football (2016) and American Football (2019).
+After reuniting in 2014, with Kinsella's cousin Nate Kinsella joining the band, American Football has released two more albums, both bearing the same name as their debut: American Football / LP2 (2016) and American Football / LP3 (2019).

 History

+Formation

-Mike Kinsella and Steve Holmes knew one another at an early age, as both were students at Wheeling High School in Wheeling, Illinois, where Kinsella played drums for Cap'n Jazz; Holmes played guitar in a variety of bands.
-Kinsella and Lamos began playing together with David Johnson and Allen Johnson in 1997 under the name the One Up Downstairs, in which Kinsella was exclusively a vocalist.
+Mike Kinsella and Steve Holmes met at an early age.
+Both were students at Wheeling High School in Wheeling, Illinois, where Kinsella played drums for Cap'n Jazz; Holmes played guitar in a variety of bands and was Kinsella's roommate.
+Kinsella and Lamos began playing together with David Johnson and Allen Johnson in 1997 under the name "The One Up Downstairs", in which Kinsella was exclusively a vocalist.
 Three songs were recorded under this name, with the intention of releasing them as a 7" record on Polyvinyl Records.
 However, the band splintered before the record could be pressed, and the songs were shelved.
-The three tracks recorded by the One Up Downstairs would finally be released in 2006 as a digital download EP and in 2009 as a 7" record through Polyvinyl.
+The three tracks recorded by The One Up Downstairs would finally be released in 2006 as a digital download EP and in 2009 as a 7" record through Polyvinyl.
+Kinsella claims the group "broke up with their fists".

 David Johnson and Allen Johnson went on to form the band Very Secretary (and later Favorite Saints), while Kinsella and Lamos began working with Steve Holmes.

-American Football completed a total of two releases—a titular EP in 1998 and its debut album in 1999, both through Polyvinyl Records.
+American Football released its self-titled debut EP in 1998 and its self-titled debut album in 1999, both through Polyvinyl Records.

 Though the band did not record bass on the EP, Kinsella played bass guitar on some songs for the LP.

 Within a year of the release of its full-length, American Football became a studio project.
-Shortly thereafter, the band mutually decided to stop recording together.
-Still, American Football gained critical acclaim for that album, which merged the plain-spoken, confessional lyrics and the varying time signatures of math rock with a softer musical sensibility.
-These characteristics carried on in Mike Kinsella's solo project Owen, and Kinsella would later re-record "Never Meant" as Owen in 2004.
+Shortly thereafter, the band mutually decided to stop recording together, due to each person beginning to focus on their personal life.
+Despite the band's breakup, the album received critical acclaim and gained a cult fanbase.
+Mike Kinsella's solo project Owen borrows some of the sonic characteristics of American Football, and he would later re-record "Never Meant" as Owen in 2004.